devincredible/initial-coin-offering/README.md

 This project consists in a set of smart contracts powered by Ethereum, which purpose is to raise funds from different investors, providing them ERC-20 tokens in exchange.
 This way of raising funds via tokens is called ICO (initial coin offering).

-There are some aspects to take into account:
+There are some aspects to consider:
 - This is a minted crowdsale, which means that Tokens are created (minted) as soon as the investor sends Ether
 - This is a capped crowdsale, which means that there is a maximum amount of funds (Ether) to be raised
 - This is a timed crowdsale, which means that there is a specific duration for each phase of this ICO